rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 ## Create a request object

 Continue in the Python shell and add

 ```python
     api_url = 'http://localhost:8089'
     req = urllib.request.Request(api_url)
 ```

 You will need to replace "http://localhost:8089" with your Workshop API URL.

-The goal is to creates a **Request** object named *req*.
+The goal is to create a **Request** object named *req*.

 --